Swival Security Scanner

 How It Works

-The audit runs in five sequential phases.
+The audit runs in a sequence of phases.
 State is checkpointed after each phase and after every batch within a phase, so interrupted audits can be resumed.
+Phases 1 through 3 narrow the codebase down to provable findings, Phase 4 reproduces them, the Phase 4.5 gate throws out the ones that are overstated or irrelevant, and Phase 5 writes the reports and patches.

 Phase 1: Repository Profiling